jonrau1/ElectricEye/README.md

 ## Synopsis

-- 240+ security & AWS best practice detections including services not covered by Security Hub/Config (AppStream, Cognito, EKS, ECR, DocDB, etc.), all findings are aligned to NIST CSF, NIST 800-53, AICPA TSC and ISO 27001:2013.
+- **260+ security & AWS best practice detections** including services not covered by Security Hub/Config (AppStream, Cognito, EKS, ECR, DocDB, etc.), all findings are **aligned to NIST CSF, NIST 800-53, AICPA TSC and ISO 27001:2013**.
-- Supports every AWS Region and Partition (Commercial, AWS GovCloud and AWS China Region)
+- Supports every **AWS Region and Partition** (Commercial, AWS GovCloud and AWS China Region)
-- Built with full AWS Security Hub support in mind, can optionally output to JSON or CSV.
-Can run as a CLI tool, in Fargate, as a standalone Container, or anywhere else you can run Python (K8s, Batch, CodeBuild, EC2, etc.).
+- Built with **full AWS Security Hub support** in mind, can optionally output to JSON or CSV. **Can run as a CLI tool, in Fargate, as a standalone Container, or anywhere else** you can run Python (K8s, Batch, CodeBuild, EC2, etc.).
-- Multiple add-ons enable automated remediation, ChatOps, finding purging, and integrations with tools such as DisruptOps, Config Recorder, Pagerduty, Slack, ServiceNow Incident Management, Jira, Azure DevOps, Shodan and Microsoft Teams.
+- **Multiple add-ons enable automated remediation, ChatOps, finding purging, and integrations** with third-party tools such as DisruptOps, Pagerduty, Slack, ServiceNow Incident Management, Jira, Azure DevOps, Shodan and Microsoft Teams.

 ## Description